Ptero-Eggs/game-eggs/sunkenland/readme.md

  ### Notes
  > [!NOTE]
 > - There's no strict "server name" variable.
 It's tied to the World/Map Name.
 The install script is modified to rename the folder to whatever the users sets as `SERVER_NAME`.
-> - When you want change the server name, a reinsatall is required to let the script run the renaming of the world name.
+> - When you want change the server name, a reinstall is required to let the script run the renaming of the world name.